Friedrich42/murrr.space/content/posts/mobileid-integration.md

 ## Conclusion

 This was the second article about Estonian Identity Systems.
-In the next article we'll talk about ID card integration.
+In the next article, we'll talk about ID card integration.
 Please, leave comments in the discussion section if you have any constructive criticism.

 ## Reference